deshev-tds/ariadne/README.md

 - token exploration is built around telemetry that an OpenAI-compatible local server can actually expose
 - some advanced controls, such as MoE probing, remain conditional on backend support rather than being treated as guaranteed product invariants

-If you want the deep-research path, run LDR separately and configure it in `Admin Settings -> Integrations -> Local Deep Research Sidecar`.
+If you want the deep-research path, run [Local Deep Research](https://github.com/deshev-tds/local-deep-research) separately and configure it in `Admin Settings -> Integrations -> Local Deep Research Sidecar`.

 The important architectural point is not the exact config form.
 It is that the browser still talks only to OWUI, and OWUI owns the sidecar interaction, artifact persistence, and permission boundary.